 Depending on your toilet, you may not need the ring that comes attached to some flappers.
 If you don’t need the ring, you can remove it and connect the flapper to the pegs of the flush valve.
 If you do need it, you’ll simply use the ring to hook the flapper back into place.
 Reattach the new flapper to the chain of the handle lever, which should have a little bit of slack when the handle is in the resting position.
 Finally, reopen the toilet’s water shutoff valve, and your job is done!

 Clogged drains in your bathtub or sink are inevitable over time.
 Eventually, you’ll notice the water is draining more slowly than before.
 This is generally due to a buildup of hair, grease, soap, or other substances.
+Clogged drains are a common home plumbing issue since people use their bathrooms and kitchens everyday.
+Luckily, a good majority of home plumbing issues are able to be fixed with DIY plumbing repair methods.
 For clogs that aren’t especially major, you can try pouring several cups of boiling water down the drain (remove the stopper first).
-Then pour down 1 cup of baking soda and 1 cup of vinegar, and let this reactive combination work its magic for a half hour or so.
+Then pour down 1 cup of baking soda and 1 cup of vinegar, and let this reactive combination work its magic for a half hour or so on your plumbing system.
 You’ll want to place a wet rag over the drain to ensure the reaction is contained.
-Finally, pour several more cups of boiling water down the drain.
-This will often break up whatever’s causing the backup.
+Finally, pour several more cups of boiling water down the drain and plumbing system.
+This will often break up whatever’s causing the backup in your drain.

 Low Water Pressure

 You’re rinsing the dishes and notice the water seems to be coming out at a lower rate of speed than usual.
 This can be really frustrating.
-The first step toward fixing the problem is identifying the extent of the problem.
-Check other fixtures around the house.
+Low water pressure is a typical home plumbing problem that can be fixed with DIY plumbing repair methods.
+The first step toward fixing the plumbing problem is identifying the extent of the problem.
+Check other plumbing fixtures around the house.
 If water pressure is low for all of them, you should check both your water meter valve and your main shut-off valve.
 If either valve isn’t fully open, open it.
-If this doesn’t alleviate the problem, it’s possible that your pipes are heavily corroded.
-This happens to older pipes generally, and unfortunately usually means you’ll need to put in new plumbing.
+If this doesn’t alleviate the plumbing problem, it’s possible that your pipes are heavily corroded.
+This happens to older pipes generally, and unfortunately usually means you’ll need to put in a new plumbing system.

 Faulty Water Heater